-NOTE 2: A QoS change of the PDU Session related information Authorized default 5QI/ARP values doesn't cause the QoS Flow rebinding for PCC rules with the Bind to QoS Flow associated with the default QoS rule Indication set.
+NOTE 3: A QoS change of the PDU Session related information Authorized default 5QI/ARP values doesn't cause the QoS Flow rebinding for PCC rules with the Bind to QoS Flow associated with the default QoS rule Indication set.

 When the PCF removes a PCC Rule, the SMF shall remove the association of the PCC Rule to the QoS Flow.
+If the last PCC rule that is bound to a QoS Flow is removed, the SMF shall delete the QoS Flow.

-The SMF shall report to the PCF that the PCC Rules bound to a QoS Flow are removed when the corresponding QoS Flow is removed.
+When a QoS Flow is removed, the SMF shall remove the PCC rules bound to this QoS Flow and report to the PCF that the PCC Rules bound to a QoS Flow are removed.

+The QoS Flow binding shall also ensure that:

+- if a PCC rule contains the TSN AF QoS container, the PCC rule is bound to a new QoS Flow and no other PCC rule is bound to this QoS Flow.

+For MA PDU Session, the QoS Flow binding shall also ensure that:

+- PCC rules for GBR or delay critical GBR service data flows allowed on different access are not bound to the same QoS Flow even if the PCC rules contain the same binding parameters.

+NOTE 4: For MA PDU Session, the GBR or delay critical GBR resource for a service data flow is allocated only in one access (as described in TS 23.501 [2] clause 5.32.4).

 6.1.3.3 Reporting

 Reporting refers to the differentiated PDU Session resource usage information (measured at the UPF) being reported by the SMF to the CHF.